Search

 Bava Batra 26

-How much does one need to distance his tree from another’s property?
-One reason for the distance is to leave room for the neighbor to plow.
-If one’s roots grow into a neighboring field, one can cut them to a certain distance depending on why one is cutting them (what one needs the space for).
-Various cases are brought discussing these halachot.
-The mishna says that when one is allowed to cut the roots of a neighbor’s tree, the wood from the roots goes to “him.”
-The gemara tries to figure out whether the “him” refers to the owner of the tree or the owner of the neighboring field.
-Ulla says that since roots of a tree will get nourishment from a neighboring field if it is within 16 cubits, one does not bring Bikurim from such a tree.
-The gemara tries to bring sources to see where he gets to that number from.
+One needs to distance one’s tree from another’s property by four cubits to leave room for the neighbor to plow.
+If one’s roots grow into a neighboring field, one can cut them to a certain depth, depending on why one is cutting them (what one needs the space for).
+Various cases are brought discussing these halakhot.
+The Mishna says that when one is allowed to cut the roots of a neighbor’s tree, the roots go to “him.”
+The Gemara tries to figure out whether the “him” refers to the owner of the tree or the owner of the neighboring field.
+Ravina and Ulla each understand that the first sixteen cubits of the roots are considered part of the tree, but beyond that, they are not.
+Based on that, Ulla rules that a tree within sixteen cubits of a neighboring field is considered to be stealing from the neighbor’s field and one should therefore not bring bikurim from such a tree.
+The Gemara tries to bring tannaitic sources to prove how Ulla arrived at the number sixteen.

 It must shake enough that the lid [nakhtema] positioned at the mouth of a jug shakes if it is placed on a wall.